raphaelmue/dashup/docs/specifications/srs/SRS.md

 - Profile screen: Users can edit and update their profile information
 - Marketplace screen: All widgets for the dashup platform can be found and added to the central dashboard
 - Layout screen: Change the design of dashup
-- Workshop screen: Developers can create their own custom panels
+- Workbench screen: Developers can create their own custom panels

 ### 3.10.2 Software Interfaces
 The dashup application runs in a web browser.
 We will try to make it work in as many different web browsers as possible.